I've left school and I'm stuck

 The information below lists some of the options available to you if you've left school and didn't quite get the grades you wanted or aren't sure what to do next.

-Get help from a Youth Support Worker
+Get help from a Young Person's Worker or Early Help Coach.

-To find out how to get in touch with a Youth Support Worker in your area, take a look at our page on help and support in Suffolk.
+To find out how to get in touch with a Youth Support Worker in your area, take a look at our page on help and support in Suffolk

 A traineeship is an education and training programme with work experience that is focused on giving you the skills and experience that employers are looking for.
 It includes: